desain/owlbear-emanation/README.md

 -   Split out style picker into a larger modal?
 -   Allow size 0 auras
 -   Add lints from template
--   Use role, hexgridtype from utils
+-   Use role, hexgridtype, dimetric from utils

 ## License